 Flashing may be one of the things most replaced on your roof.
 Metal flashing can rust over time, and any bit of water that gets behind your flashing will continue to force it outward and loosen its seal.
 So a full replacement is necessary in this case as well.

 Damaged shingles may be able to be fixed as one-off replacements.
 If your roof is relatively new and in good shape, you should be able to get away with removing and replacing only the damaged section of shingles.
 However, older roofs that have more damage collectively or experienced a severe leak will potentially require a full replacement.
-These cases can also be a good opportunity to file an insurance claim to get some of the repairs reimbursed.
+Often times, severe storms can cause damage to your roof regardless of how old it is.
+In these cases, it can be a good opportunity to file an insurance claim to get some of the repairs reimbursed.

 And lastly, if your roof leak is far more extensive than a simple DIY fix, we absolutely suggest calling your local contractor.
 We know how to locate, diagnose, and fix your leak in no time at all.

-At First American Roofing, we are well-versed in roof repairs and replacements and are happy to get you and your home back in tip-top shape.
+If you happen to be located near La Crosse, WI, make sure to contact our team at First American Roofing!
+We are well-versed in roof repairs and replacements and are happy to get you and your home back in tip-top shape.
 When you find yourself with a leaky roof, don’t hesitate and give us a call!